An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

 In Figure \ref{figure:AndersonPriceExample_DM} we display heat-maps for the various scenarios.
 Figure \ref{figure:AndersonPriceExample1_DM} considers the first throw of the turn and in fact it suggests that the optimal action for Anderson was to target S20.
 It is interesting to note, however, that the optimal target (as indicated by the green cross) is located on the boundary of the D20 and S20 regions.
 This suggests the real goal was a score of D20 but that the strategy wanted to ``hedge its bets'' so that if Anderson missed D20, it was important to miss and score S20 rather than miss outside and score nothing.
 This highlights one of the advantages of building a skill model which can analyze any target within a region.
 In Figure \ref{figure:AndersonPriceExample2_DM} it is clearly optimal for Anderson to target D20 on his second throw if he had been successful in hitting D20 on his first throw.
 It is interesting to note that the green cross in Figure \ref{figure:AndersonPriceExample2_DM} is now located in the center of the D20 region rather than on the boundary as in Figure \ref{figure:AndersonPriceExample1_DM}.

-We note that Anderson's success rates (based on his fitted DM models) are 39.1\% and 45.5\% when targeting D10 and D20, respectively.
-In contrast, James Wade, for example, has success rates (again based on his fitted DM models) of 48.3\% and 39.4\% when targeting D10 and D20, respectively.
+We note that Anderson's success rates (based on his fitted BSPNC model) are 39.1\% and 45.5\% when targeting D10 and D20, respectively.
+In contrast, James Wade, for example, has success rates (again based on his fitted BSPNC model) of 48.3\% and 39.4\% when targeting D10 and D20, respectively.
 It is therefore not surprising that he would have preferred\footnote{And we confirmed this using our ZSG analysis.} the more typical T20-D10 checkout attempt than the D20-D20 preference of Anderson in the scenario above.